HL7/JIRA-Spec-Artifacts/README.md

 ![screenshot](images/check-build-log.png)

+Finally, when you have built your IG using the publisher locally, it may emit a generated artifact `xml` file for you to add to this repo.
+So, if you have that file in your `build` directory, you can add your generated xml to this repo without having to write one manually.

 ## Building
 This JSON artifacts of this project can be built manually on the command line like this:
 ```sh